willie01ar/RokuCodeChallenge/README.md

 # To Deploy

-There is no build process implemented.
+Using the device's web interface, side load the file `Archive.zip` There is no build process implemented.
 Just zip up the entire project (excluding the rather large .git directory).
 Make sure the zip process leaves the *manifest* file in the root path.

 There's a convenience tool for doing this from the command line, which we recommend (see [github page](https://github.com/hulu/roku-dev-cli) for usage).